 - Insert PI name in the header for each template of the application.
 Do not change the footers on the templates. - Type size: Use 12-point Times New Roman or 11-point Arial as the minimum font size for the text of the application.
-A 10-point Times New Roman or 9-point Arial font type may be used for figures, legends, and tables. - Applications may be single- or double-spaced (if single spacing, enter a space between paragraphs). - Margins: ≥ 0.5 inches all around unless a form with different margins is supplied in the application templates. - Cover Pages: The first few pages of the application are considered cover pages and are not numbered.
-The cover pages include the Title/Signature Page, Contact Page, General Audience Summary, Statement of Cancer Relevance and Impact, Structured Technical Abstract, Priority Area Selection and Justification, Budget, Budget Justification, and Subcontractor Budget & Justification. - Numbered Sections: Number the pages in the upper right corner according to the proposal sections listed in the Table of Contents. - Do not number: Signature page, Contact page, General Audience Summary, Structured Technical Abstract, Statement of Cancer Relevancy and Impact, Justification of Alignment with Research Priorities, Budget & Justification, or the Appendix.
+A 10-point Times New Roman or 9-point Arial font type may be used for figures, legends, and tables. - Applications may be single- or double-spaced (if single spacing, enter a space between paragraphs). - Margins: ≥ 0.5 inches all around unless a form with different margins is supplied in the application templates. - Numbered Sections: Number the pages in the upper right corner according to the proposal sections listed in the Table of Contents. - Do not number: Signature Page, Contact Page, General Audience Summary, Structured Technical Abstract, Statement of Cancer Relevancy and Impact, Justification of Alignment with Research Priorities, Budget & Justification, if applicable, or the Appendix. - NIH Biosketches: Use the current NIH format for all NIH Biosketches.
+If the NIH has modified the NIH biosketch, applicants may use the newly modified template, or the template provided in ProposalCentral.